-It was in 1934 that the Hungarian-born American Leo Szilard (see photo) came up with the basic idea for nuclear power.
-The brain-wave came while he was waiting for the traffic lights to change in London.
-He visualized one atom of uranium disintegrating, and giving off a neutron or two that went on to split yet more uranium atoms.
-Leo Szilard thought that this would bring about a ‘chain reaction’ leading to an enormous release of energy.
-In 1942, he set up, with Enrico Fermi, the first atomic ‘pile’ at Chicago University.
-Later, he became part of the Manhattan Project which aimed at making the first atom bomb.
-He feared that nuclear attack of Japan would produce terrible tragedies.
-But his pleas for a demonstration test of an atom bomb to scare the Japanese into surrender fell on deaf ears.
+It was in 1934 that a Hungarian-born American scientist named Leo Szilard came up with the basic idea for nuclear power.
+His concept of creating nuclear power came while he was waiting for the traffic lights to change to green in London, England.
+During his thought process, he visualized one atom of uranium disintegrating and releasing or giving off one or two neutrons that will go on to split even more uranium atoms.
+Szilard thought that this process would bring about a “chain reaction,” which leads to an enormous release of energy that may be too powerful for humans to handle.

 The Chicago Pile-1

 In 1938, Szilard moved to the United States after finding out that another war may arise in Europe.
 During his time in the US, he worked alongside Walter Zinn and Enrico Fermi to finalize the nuclear chain reaction experiment.
 The project was done by December 2, 1942, when they were able to build the Chicago Pile-1, the world’s first nuclear chain reactor.
 The CP-1 reactor provided the US government an assurance that they can win battles against enemy countries, as they can utilize its power to build nuclear weapons.
 However, the government also thought that Nazi Germany was also researching on using nuclear power for war, which was why they were hastening the process of developing weapons.
 Sadly, their hunch was right, since Nazi Germany is indeed trying to create nuclear weapons at the beginning of World War II, but the project fell through when they were unable to create a proper working reactor.